 Examples of Crediting Work Experience

-DIRECTLY RELATED EXPERIENCE: Years and months of work experience in your current position, and in previous positions performing job duties and responsibilities similar to the job duties and responsibilities reflected in your current position description.
+DIRECT EXPERIENCE: Years and months of work experience in your current position, and in previous positions performing job duties and responsibilities similar to the job duties and responsibilities reflected in your current position description.
 Similarity is determined by 1) comparing job duties and responsibilities in your previous positions with your current position description and 2) considering other common factors typically used to define a job such as position titles and occupational codes.

-Examples of “Directly” related experience: The following are illustrative examples of the type of experience that may be determined to be “directly” related.
+Examples of “Direct” experience: The following are illustrative examples of the type of experience that may be determined to be “directly” related.
 The examples do not suggest that other similar types of experience would not be credited as “directly” related.

 Work consisting of experience in lower pay band level positions (e.g., CN-51, CN-52, CN-53, GS-11, GS-12, GS-13) that have the same or similar position titles, occupational code, and duties for a CN-201-60 HR Specialist, CN-343-60 Management and Program Analyst, or CN-2210-60 IT Specialist.